Statement by claimant (SBC) - Medicare Compensation Recovery 011-15030060

 The claim’s status determines the issue of either a:

-• Notice of past benefits (NOPB)
+- Notice of past benefits (NOPB), or

-• Notice of charge (NOC), or
+- Notice of charge (NOC), or

-• Notice of past benefits - advance payment (NOBP-AP)
+- Notice of past benefits - advance payment (NOBP-AP)

-If a completed SBC is not returned by the due date (inclusive of a granted extension), all items on the NTC will be taken as relating to the injury/illness.
+If a completed SBC is not returned by the due date (inclusive of a granted extension), all items on the NTC may be taken as relating to the injury/illness.
 This is referred to as an all services included notice.

-If a statement is returned late, Services Australia may elect to process it as if it was received on time.
-That is, if the processing of the SBC to issue a NOPB or the NOC has not yet occurred.
+If a statement is returned late, the Agency may elect to process it as if it was received on time, provided processing of an all services included NOPB has not occurred.

 Requests for an extension of time to submit the SBC